 - CASA Amman fellows will receive $1050 USD per month as a direct deposit by the first of each month.

 This amount is intended to cover food and rent and should be sufficient for single students, assuming that an apartment is shared by two or three people and food is prepared mostly at home.
 Some may need to supplement the CASA stipend with approximately $100-200 per month for any additional expenses and travel.
 Fellows receive the maintenance allowance for the nine months of the program.

 The American University in Cairo

 Receiving Money from Home: ATMs are widely available for use in Egypt.
 The most dependable ones are found at AUC and major hotels.
 Debit cards issued by major U.S. banks and financial institutions, like HSBC work well; however, cards issued by smaller credit unions and banks may pose some problems.
-Egyptian ATMs disperse currency in Egyptian Pounds, and are usually subject to fees from your home institution and the owner of the machine.
+Egyptian ATMs disburse currency in Egyptian Pounds, and are usually subject to fees from your home institution and the owner of the machine.
 This should not be your exclusive source for money while in Egypt, but it will probably be your primary means of accessing funds.
 You may want to bring some money in the form of U.S. dollars and Travelers Checks.
 You can cash these for Egyptian Pounds at any American Express office and some exchange bureaus.
-A few recent CASA fellows had a second debit card from a different bank, in case they are not able to withdraw funds from one of the accounts, while other fellows made use of a Paypal or Skype account.
+A few recent CASA fellows had a second debit card from a different bank, in case they are not able to withdraw funds from one of the accounts, while other Fellows made use of a PayPal or Skype account.